When documents were symbols of Apartheid

 Supporting national security by establishing secure, efficient and reliable ports of entry through e-visa issuing, Trusted Traveller Program and Enhanced Electronic Movement Control System.

-More on Gemalto Identity Solutions
+More on Gemalto digital ID Solutions